Catnary/catnary.github.io/_posts/2025-02-10-markdown-cv.md

 ## Professional Summary

-Some words about me and my work
+Some words about myself that I probably found really awkward to write.

 ---